kjosib/kjosib.github.io/code_qa.md

 * An engineer and his employer are held legally liable for harms caused by his designs (but typically insulated if construction diverges significantly from design).
-* A *professional engineer* (by whatever nomenclature) must hold a license to practice in or for a given jurisdiction.
+* A *professional engineer* (PE) must hold a license to practice in or for a given jurisdiction.
 * An apprenticeship period of several years is required, during which a candidate must work under the supervision of a PE.
-* Violation of an official code of professional ethics results in sanctions such as losing one's license to practice.
+* Violation of the code of professional ethics results in sanctions: e.g. losing one's license.
 * The output of an engineering activity is expect to describe, in sufficient detail, a solution which is *fit-for-purpose*, *safe* for the general public, and which *complies* with applicable laws and regulations.
   (If these cannot be achieved, the engineer withdraws from the engagement.)